 Not sure where to buy fabrics from?
 Check out this worldwide list.

 It’s important to not get too hung up on fabrics when starting out.
-The modern technical fabrics are always appealing, but aren’t always the best. £8 generic 420D nylon is the same weight as £30 ‘ultralight’ XPAC VX21, and is stronger (more abrasion and tear resistant) than the XPAC.
-However, XPAC is very crisp and nice to sew, and a bit more waterproof.
+The modern technical fabrics are always appealing, but aren’t always the best for every use case.
+A generic £8 420D nylon is the same weight as £30 ‘ultralight’ XPAC VX21, and is stronger (more abrasion and tear resistant) than the XPAC.
+However, XPAC is very crisp and nice to sew, and a bit more waterproof, which may meet your requirements!

 Some general rules of thumb

-• In strength order at the same denier:
+- In ascending strength order at the same denier for different fibres:

-• Most fabrics true waterproofing is a coating on the wrong side.
+- Most fabrics true waterproofing is a coating on the wrong side.
 PU (polyurethene) is the most common, and lasts for ~5 to 10 years before flaking off.
 PVC is found on some cheap polyester fabrics, very unpleasant chemical, heavy, avoid where possible.
-Expensive technical fabrics laminate a layer of essentially cling-film to the fabric instead.
+Expensive technical fabrics such as XPAC laminate a super thin waterproof plastic film to the fabric instead.
+Silicone coating is often found on ultralight tent and dry bag fabrics.

-• Waterproof coated fabrics tend to unravel and fray less than uncoated.
+- Waterproof coated fabrics tend to unravel and fray less than uncoated fabrics.
 Sealing the edges of uncoated fabrics (e.g. with a flame, or by binding) is important for long term longevity.

 I’ve tried to group fabrics into use cases below, in rough weight order.
 I’ve provided an example link or two to a US and EU supplier for each fabric type.
 Some links might be referrals which are no cost to yourself, but help support the site.